VivianRiver/ExpressForms/README.md

 Unfortunately, the limitation that tables must have a 32-bit integer column called "Id" for the primary key remains for now.

-Also, note that some examples are hosted here: http://danielsadventure.info/expressformsexample-0.6.0/

 ***